|

 probably have to make another copy because Word sometimes destroys the

-binary structure of Excel (I think). -
+binary structure of Excel.

 If this doesn't work, try to determine if the file is unrecoverable on the disk.
-Open the file in Explorer and try to copy it to another location.

-times.
-If you can copy the file to another location skip to step 9, if not the actual sectors on the disk may be corrupted.
+or other problems.
 If the data is valuable enough to you, there are several labs that can recover files off damaged disks, you can find a lab here:

 http://www.disasterrecoverygroup.com/ (there are other such services too).
-Damaged hard disk file recovery is not

-easy to do on your own.
+Damaged hard disk file recovery is not easy to do successfully on your own.
 If you would like to try there are

 some free tools here:

-http://www.s2services.com/diskimagingfreeware.htm.
-Try Roadkil's Unstoppable Copier
+Roadkil's Unstoppable Copier

 and recoverdm.
 There are several programs you can buy